kragtenb/BlakeKragten-ML-Learning-Journey/README.md

-# Machine Learning Portfolio: From Software Engineer to Machnine Learning Engineer
+# Machine Learning Portfolio: From Software Engineer to Machine Learning Engineer

 During my time as a Google Software Engineer on the Assistant team, I developed a keen interest in the machine learning technologies powering modern applications.
 After being laid off during parental leave, I seized the opportunity to dive deep into Machine Learning while balancing childcare responsibilities.